voidKandy/espionox/README.md

-# Consoxide
+# 🦀 Consoxide 🦀

 Breathing life into your console sessions with Ai!

-Consoxide puts the power of LLMs into your very own console!
+Consoxide puts the power of LLMs into your own console!
 All you need is to run the `start.sh` file to get the tmux session running.

 ## Current features
 * Agent 'watches' your commands in the agent tmux window.
 It can offer help with any errors that get run through that terminal window.